Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Garoppolo averaged 258.2 passing yards per game in six matchups against the Rams, 25.7 yards higher than his over/under for Sunday.
+- Garoppolo averages 258.2 passing yards per game in six matchups against the Rams, 27.7 more yards than his over/under in Sunday's game.

-- Garoppolo threw a touchdown pass five times and multiple TDS three times over three of those contests against the Rams.
+- Garoppolo threw a touchdown pass five times and multiple TDs in three of those contests against the Rams.

 - Note: Garoppolo's stats vs. Rams date back to 2016.

-- The Rams have the NFL's 24th-ranked pass defense this season, surrendering 263.3 yards per game through the air.

-- At 1.0 passing TDs allowed per game, the Rams defense is ranked second in the league.
+- With 17 passing TDs conceded this season, the Rams defense is ranked second in the NFL.

 Recent Performances